isomerpages/ura-mbsc2020/_FAQ/1-Programmes.md

 #### 2. What are some events to look forward to under Celebrate in the City?

-The 9 events under Celebrate in the City include; Poinsettia Wishes Floral Display, ChariTrees 2019, Christmas Wonderland 2019, Christmas at ArtScience Museum, Esplanade Presents: Come Together, Esplanade Presents: Voices - A Festival of Song, #futuretogether, Uncle Ringo Presents: The Great European Circus, and last but not least, the Marina Bay Singapore Countdown.
+The 9 events under Celebrate in the City include; Poinsettia Wishes Floral Display, ChariTrees 2019, Christmas Wonderland 2019, Christmas at ArtScience Museum, *Esplanade Presents: Come Together*, *Esplanade Presents: Voices - A Festival of Song*, #futuretogether, Uncle Ringo Presents: The Great European Circus, and last but not least, the Marina Bay Singapore Countdown.
 Click here for the full list of events and activities.

 #### 3. Is there an age limit for Celebrate in the City activities?